guardian/cdk/docs/migration-guide-ec2.md

 3. Remove the redundant resources from your original CFN template.

    In simple cases it may be possible to remove the whole file.
-If so, you should also be able to remove the CfnInclude block and the associated dependency
+If so, you should also be able to remove the `CfnInclude` block.

 4. Remove the gu:riffraff:new-asg tag from your new ASG.